-A burglar alarm system is present.
+The property benefits from a burglar alarm system.

 Any additional limits to inspection

 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.